lijun99/isce2-install/README.md

 ## MacOSX with Anaconda3 and homebrew: Apple Silicon

-(Testd on macOS Sonoma 14.1.2.
+(Testd on macOS Sequoia 15.1.
 This is the recommended method for MacOS - all packages are pre-compiled.
 However, after a major MacOS upgrade, e.g., from 13 to 14, a re-installation of Xcode Command Line Tools, conda, homebrew is recommended.)

-1. Install Xcode (or command line tools), Conda and gcc/g++/gfortran Compiler
+1. Install Command Line Tools, Conda and gcc/g++/gfortran Compiler

+Install Command Line Tools, (NOTE as 11/7/24: if you used Settings->Software Updates option, the CLT has a bug.
+Remove it and reinstall!!!)

+      sudo rm -rf /Library/Developer/CommandLineTools/
+      xcode-select --install

+then follow the popup window to install.

 Install an osx-arm64 build of Anaconda3 or [Miniconda3](https://docs.conda.io/projects/miniconda/en/latest/index.html) (recommended).